 - Long-eared Owls do not actually have long ears on top of their heads; those are just tufts of feathers.
 Their actual ears are located under the feathers for protection.

-Our male Northern Saw-whet Owl was brought into Blandford Nature Center in 2009.
+Mr. Bean was brought to Blandford in 2009.
 He had flown into a window at the Caledonia High School, resulting in permanent soft tissue damage to his left wing.
 Mr. Bean can hardly fly, making it impossible for him to hunt for food and escape predators in the wild.

-They mainly eat small rodents, like deer mice, but they will eat young chipmunks and baby squirrels.
-They eat insects often during the summer, and will occasionally eat small birds that are awake at night.
+They mainly eat small rodents, like deer mice but they will eat young chipmunks and baby squirrels.
+They eat insects often during the summer and occasionally eat small birds that are awake at night.

 Northern Saw-whet Owls inhabit coniferous and deciduous forests.
-Northern Saw-whet Owls nest in old woodpecker cavities, usually of the larger species such as the Pileated Woodpeckers or Northern Flickers, and they can nest in natural cavities.
-They will also use nest boxes.
+Northern Saw-whet Owls nest in old woodpecker cavities and they can nest in natural cavities as well as nest boxes.

 - The Saw-whet Owl is the smallest owl in Eastern America.

 Dr. Whoo came to us in 2012 after he was cut down out of a tree by a chainsaw.
-He became a permanent resident in 2013 and serves as an animal ambassador reminding folks to check trees, especially dead ones, for wildlife before cutting.
-After being cut down from a tree, the Eastern Screech owl came to Blandford where staff found that two of his toes had been amputated and part of his wing had been severed.
-Due to these injuries, Dr. Whoo would never be able to sustain flight to escape predators and would find it difficult to capture prey with two toes missing.
+After being cut down from a tree, staff found that two of his toes had been amputated and part of his wing had been severed.
+Dr. Whoo wouldn’t be able to survive in the wild with his injuries.